Ababwa/glam-traits/readme.md

 As well as for concrete types of any length:

 `I16Vec`, `U16Vec`, `I32Vec`, `U32Vec`, `I64Vec`, `U64Vec`, `F32Vec`, `F64Vec`

+`GBVec` is also provided to cover boolean vectors.

 Traits are implemented for the appropriate glam types.